randlab/geone/README.md

 `pip uninstall -y geone`

-*Note: first remove the directory 'geone.egg-info' from the current directory.*
+*Note: first remove the directory 'geone.egg-info' from the current directory (if present).*

 ## Using GEONE

 Do not launch python from the directory where the installation has been done (with `pip`), otherwise `import geone` will fail.

 ## Requirements
-The following python packages are used by GEONE (tested on python 3.10.6):
+The following python packages are used by GEONE (tested on python 3.10.9):
-   - matplotlib
+   - matplotlib (3.6.2)
    - multiprocessing (for parallel processes)
-   - numpy (tested with version 1.23.1)
+   - numpy (tested with version 1.23.5)
-   - pyvista (tested with version 0.36.1)
+   - pyvista (tested with version 0.37.0)
-   - scipy (tested with version 1.9.1)
+   - scipy (tested with version 1.10.0)

 ## Important notes
 - GEONE includes a *DEESSE wrapper* to directly launch DEESSE within python.
 The DEESSE version provided with GEONE is a test version with restricted capabilities. **To unlock the full capabilities of DEESSE, the user must obtain a commercial or academic license from the University of Neuchâtel.
 See LICENSE file for details.**